-Conformity to Federal Internal Revenue Code
+Conformity to Federal Internal Revenue Code (IRC)

 Once Idaho conforms to the IRC, it follows the federal effective date of any federal changes adopted, including any retroactive dates.